Features, pricing, ratings, and pros and cons, compared head to head.

-Container Internals Lab is a free container security tool.
+Container Internals Lab is a free cyber range training tool.
 Minimus is a commercial container security tool by Minimus.
-Compare features, ratings, integrations, and community reviews side by side to find the best container security fit for your security stack.
+Compare features, ratings, integrations, and community reviews side by side to find the best cyber range training fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of NIST CSF 2.0 coverage, core features, company size fit, deployment model, here is our conclusion: